What Factors Affect The Cost Of Aluminium Fabrication?

 Post-Fabrication Treatments

-After the primary fabrication process, post-fabrication treatments are often required to improve the product’s appearance, durability, or performance.
+Post-fabrication treatments are often required after the primary fabrication process to improve the product’s appearance, durability, or performance.
 These treatments include painting, anodising, coating, and more.

 Painting and Anodising

 Painting and anodising are popular post-fabrication treatments that can enhance the look and durability of aluminium products.
-However, these processes involve additional materials, labour, and sometimes even certifications, all of which contribute to the overall cost.
+However, these processes involve additional materials, labour, and sometimes even certifications, all contributing to the overall cost.

 Coating and Surface Finishing

 Different coatings and surface finishing techniques can also be applied to aluminium products.
-These treatments not only improve the appearance but also provide additional protection against corrosion and wear.
+These treatments improve the appearance and provide additional protection against corrosion and wear.
 However, they require specialised equipment and materials, increasing the overall fabrication cost.

 Project Complexity and Labour Costs

-The complexity of the project directly affects the labour costs involved in aluminium fabrication.
+The project’s complexity directly affects the labour costs involved in aluminium fabrication.
 Projects with intricate designs, tight tolerances, or specialised requirements require more time and expertise, leading to higher labour costs.

 Labour Expertise